-Of course, how many shoulder roasts you might get from a single beef chuck depends on the size of the chuck primal and how to thick you cut them.
-But there are at least five or six.
+To produce a 7-bone roast, the butcher basically runs a beef chuck through a band saw.
+Starting at the rib end, there are a couple first cut chuck roasts (or blade roasts), and then the next three slabs are considered 7-bone roasts.
+Of course, the number of shoulder roasts you might get from a single beef chuck depends on the size of the chuck primal and how thick you cut them—but there are at least five or six.

+The 7-bone roast will usually include the top blade, chuck tender, chuck flap, shoulder center, and blade flap muscles, but can also include parts of other cuts including the ribeye, depending on how it's trimmed and whether that particular roast came towards the rib end or closer to the neck.
 Most of these muscles are fairly tough, but a few of them are actually pretty tender, and increasingly butchers are pulling them out to make steaks and roasts like the flat iron steak or chuck-eye steak, which are more profitable than a 7-bone roast.

 When it comes to a bone-in or boneless roast, bone-in roasts are always preferable, whether you're braising or roasting, because the bone adds amazing flavor and moisture.
 And, like beef chuck in general, the 7-bone also has a lot of connective tissue (i.e. gristle) that would be tough to chew if you cooked it without any liquid.
 But the long, slow application of moist heat basically melts away those chewy bits and enriches the braising liquid, which can then be used to make a fantastic sauce.